langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 # langchain-nvidia-ai-endpoints

-The `langchain-nvidia-ai-endpoints` package contains LangChain integrations for chat models and embeddings powered by the [NVIDIA AI Foundation Model](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) playground environment.
+The `langchain-nvidia-ai-endpoints` package contains LangChain integrations for chat models and embeddings powered by [NVIDIA AI Foundation Models](https://www.nvidia.com/en-us/ai-data-science/foundation-models/), and hosted on [NVIDIA API Catalog.](https://build.nvidia.com/)

-> [NVIDIA AI Foundation Endpoints](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) give users easy access to hosted endpoints for generative AI models like Llama-2, SteerLM, Mistral, etc. Using the API, you can query live endpoints available on the [NVIDIA API Catalog](https://build.nvidia.com/) to get quick results from a DGX-hosted cloud compute environment.
-All models are source-accessible and can be deployed on your own compute cluster.
+NVIDIA AI Foundation models are community and NVIDIA-built models and are NVIDIA-optimized to deliver the best performance on NVIDIA accelerated infrastructure.
+Using the API, you can query live endpoints available on the NVIDIA API Catalog to get quick results from a DGX-hosted cloud compute environment.
+All models are source-accessible and can be deployed on your own compute cluster using NVIDIA NIM which is part of NVIDIA AI Enterprise.

+Models can be exported from NVIDIA’s API catalog with NVIDIA NIM, which is included with the NVIDIA AI Enterprise license, and run them on-premises, giving Enterprises ownership of their customizations and full control of their IP and AI application.
+NIMs are packaged as container images on a per model/model family basis and are distributed as NGC container images through the NVIDIA NGC Catalog.
+At their core, NIMs are containers that provide interactive APIs for running inference on an AI Model.

-Below is an example on how to use some common functionality surrounding text-generative and embedding models
+Below is an example on how to use some common functionality surrounding text-generative and embedding models.

 ## Installation